-A MESSAGE FROM OUR PRESIDENT
+A MESSAGE FROM OUR PRESIDENTS

-Dear Friends of Penn Highlands Brookville:
+Dear Friends of Penn Highlands DuBois and Penn Highlands Clearfield:

-As the President of Penn Highlands Brookville, I am writing to discuss an important initiative we have recently undertaken: the Community Health Needs Assessment (CHNA).
+As the President and Vice President of Operations of Penn Highlands DuBois and Penn Highlands Clearfield, we are writing to discuss an important initiative we have recently undertaken: the Community Health Needs Assessment (CHNA).
 Our primary goal with the CHNA is to understand our community's specific health needs.
 By conducting this assessment, we can gain valuable insights into our residents' health challenges and concerns.
 This understanding is crucial for us to effectively plan and deliver healthcare services that meet your needs.

 The importance of this assessment cannot be overstated.
 It allows us to make informed decisions about where to allocate our resources, ensuring we address our community's most pressing health issues.
-Additionally, it helps us develop targeted programs and services to improve health outcomes and enhance our residents' overall well-being.
+Additionally, it helps us develop targeted programs and services to improve health outcomes and enhance our residents' overall wellbeing.
 Our engagement in this comprehensive assessment assures we are fostering collaboration with local health experts, community leaders, and residents.
 This collaborative approach ensures that the solutions we implement are well-rounded and reflect our community's collective input and needs.

-The CHNA will have a significant impact on our community.
+The CHNA will deliver a significant impact on our community.
 It enables us to prioritize our efforts and resources effectively, ensuring that we can make a meaningful difference in the lives of those we serve.
 Moreover, it strengthens the relationship between the hospital and the community, creating a sense of shared responsibility and partnership in our health improvement efforts.